 - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation.

-- Be free from all forms of abuse, harassment, or discrimination.
+- Protection from all forms of abuse, neglect, harassment, or discrimination.

 - Be free from discrimination, reprisal, or any other negative action when exercising your rights.

-Your responsiblities as a Group Health consumer are to:
+Your responsibilities as a Group Health consumer are to: